SuperITMan/rattlesnakeos-stack/README.md

 Flags:
       --chromium-version string            specify the version of Chromium you want (e.g. 69.0.3497.100) to pin to. if not specified, the latest stable version of Chromium is used.
+      --ungoogled-chromium-version string  specify the version ungoogled-chromium you want (e.g. 69.0.3497.100) to pin to. if not specified, the latest stable version of ungoogled-chromium is used.
-  -d, --device string                      device you want to build for (e.g. crosshatch): to list supported devices use '-d list'
+      --use-ungoogled-chromium             replaces Chromium build by ungoogled-chromium build -d, --device string                      device you want to build for (e.g. crosshatch): to list supported devices use '-d list'
   -e, --email string                       email address you want to use for build notifications
       --encrypted-keys                     an advanced option that allows signing keys to be stored with symmetric gpg encryption and decrypted into memory during the build process. this option requires manual intervention during builds where you will be sent a notification and need to provide the key required for decryption over SSH to continue the build process. important: if you have an existing stack - please see the FAQ for how to migrate your keys